1 year later search continues for missing Malvern woman

 RELATED: Family member of missing Chester Co. woman arrives from Poland

 Road signs reading "WHERE IS SHE?
-365 Days and Counting" went up all around this section of Chester County on Tuesday, placed there by locals like Ashley May.
+365 Days and Counting" went up all around the section of Chester County on Tuesday, placed there by locals like Ashley May.

-When Maciejewska's elder and ailing parents came here last summer from Poland seeking answers, Ashley May hosted them.
+When Maciejewska's elder and ailing parents came here last summer from Poland seeking answers, May hosted them.

 "They went home with not a single answer - really any more information than they came here with.
 And that's what I want," May said.
 "I want them to be able to bury their daughter.
 I want their child to know his mom didn't leave him and run away and abandon him."

-If you have any information that can help solve this case, please contact Chester County detectives or Pennsylvania State Police.
+If you have any information that can help solve this case, you are asked to contact Chester County detectives or Pennsylvania State Police.

 -----